UCAS Tariff

 The UCAS Tariff (formerly called UCAS Points System) is used to allocate points to post-16 qualifications (Level 3 qualifications on the Regulated Qualifications Framework).
 Universities and colleges may use it when making offers to applicants.
-A points total is achieved by converting qualifications, such as A-Levels (Scottish Highers, BTECs, etc.), into points, making it simpler for course providers to compare applicants.
+A points total is achieved by converting qualifications, such as A-Levels, Scottish Highers and BTECs, into points, making it simpler for course providers to compare applicants.
 It is used as a means of giving students from the United Kingdom places at UK universities.

-While UCAS Tariff Points are often based on A-Levels, AS-Levels, Scottish Highers, etc., they can also be increased through other means, including taking extra-curricular activities, such as doing an EPQ or passing a Grade 6 in an instrument.
+While UCAS Tariff Points are often based on qualifications earned through formal education, they can also be increased through other means, including taking extra-curricular activities, such as doing an EPQ or passing a Grade 6 in an instrument.
 Though this must remain cautionary as many universities will still have other entry requirements or expectations that they have for a student that may not be met with additional UCAS Points.

 Common ways for UCAS points to be calculated are through the UCAS Tariff Calculator, official tariff tables, or through third-party software and websites.

 The UCAS Tariff was first introduced in 2001.
 Since then, however, both the range of qualifications held by applicants, and the variety of progression routes into higher education have increased.
 Therefore a new Tariff was introduced.
 The new UCAS Tariff points are based on a different methodology.
 The change to new UCAS Tariff will not in itself change entry requirements for university or college courses.
 Universities and colleges are independent organisations and each year they decide how to set their entry requirements.
 Those universities and colleges that use UCAS Tariff points to express their entry requirements will simply set their requirements using the new number system.